joshmcorreia/Notes/README.md

 # How to Code:
 This is a comprehensive list of a bunch of common functions that I use.
-Each section contains how to do it in all of the langauges that I write in so that I can easily switch between languages.
+Each section contains how to do it in all of the languages that I write in so that I can easily switch between languages.

 ***